 Increasingly, we read stories of people heading overseas to work in an ‘orphanage’ only to find, on arrival, that the children have parents and have been brought to the orphanage as a way for the organisation to make money.
-This has been a particular issue in countries such as Cambodia but has also been discovered in Africa too.

 2. Your chance to help others

 Your main motivation for volunteering with children is hopefully to help others.
 If you can commit the time required to settle in to a project working with children, you really can make a positive impact on those children’s lives.

 I mention ‘time’ for an important reason.
 The longer you can spend on childcare programmes, the better.
 Short term volunteering abroad, of one or two weeks with children, is of little benefit.

 These projects take time to settle in to, it can take up to a month to feel settled in your accommodation and feel that you know what you are doing each day with the children.
 If you are only there for two weeks, how will you get that experience to know what to do, immerse yourself and make the most out of your experience?

 Short term volunteering is also of little benefit to the children that you are there to work with.
 If children see a constant stream of short term volunteers, they feel very little stability.

 Many volunteers sign up to a childcare programme with little previous experience.

 Spending 12 weeks volunteering with children is a really good way of testing out a particular career route.
 We have had lots of volunteers who, over the years, have gone on to study childcare or teaching at university.

 Many of them changed their original study plans based on their experience of working with children overseas and gone on to be very successful teachers and childcare professionals.